Hust1Booze/Branch-And-Bound/README.md

 4. **Reinforcement Learning for Variable Selection in a Branch and Bound Algorithm.** CPAIOR 2020

-   *prove minimise subtree equal to minimise the whole tree with DFS*
+   *proof minimise subtree equal to minimise the whole tree when node selection alg is DFS*

 5. **Parameterizing Branch-and-Bound Search Trees to Learn Branching Policies.** AAAI 2021 [Code](https://github.com/ds4dm/branch-search-trees)